biotecnologiamicrobianaunalmed/Plant-Virus-Detection-Pipeline/README.md

 <!---!![Structure](/images/test_files.png)--->
 Open the terminal or the command prompt and go to the folder where the downloaded files are located.

+<ins>Help:</ins> If you want to know how to move between folders in the terminal or command prompt, check the following [link](https://github.com/biotecnologiamicrobianaunalmed/terminal-basics).

 You can access the program's help by writing the following line:

 ```markdown